Gimme the Good Earth III

 Left the Subway and Hit the trail fast and hard, Picked 'em up and put 'em down.
 Made it To JJ's café in record time.

 Just to hang with some PCT thru-hikers, sucking down some drafts on a 95f degree hot afternoon.
 JJ's had real fresh beef hamburgers.
 They serve fresh ground and half-pound juicy hand patted never frozen burgers, from the cows raised in here in Hat valley.
 I had two.
-Notice the thru hikers are always on the outside, we stink from days-weeks without a hot shower.

 The postmistress and boxes of PCTers supplies waiting to be picked up.
 I got mine, packed up and left that afternoon.